sammanthp007/DySi-Open/README.md

 - [x] Utils/ErrorHandler
 - [x] Models/DySiPost
 - [x] Models/DySiPostAuthor
-- [ ] ViewControllers/ViewModels/AllPostsTableViewModel
+- [x] ViewControllers/ViewModels/AllPostsTableViewModel
 - [x] ViewControllers/ViewModels/PostTableNodeCellViewModel
-- [ ] Managers/DySiDataManager

-## Things I would like to have but am unable to for the timebeing due to time
+## Things I would like to have but am unable to for now due to time constraint
-## constraint
+- [ ] Testing for Managers/DySiDataManager
 - [ ] Higher test coverage
 - [ ] UI testing